Many people think of great ideas for products or services but struggle with getting it to market.

 The last three aspects; transferability, adaptability and protectability are known as a defensive strategy.
 This is because they can all be used to leverage and maintain brand equity.
 For example, having the ability to adapt your brand elements will allow you to remain relevant in a constantly changing world.
 Therefore, while not completely increasing your equity, it does help you protect it.

 For those curious about which brands are considered the best, Interbrand produce a list of the top brands each year, with some you may expect and others you may not.

 Designing a brand can be difficult, especially when having to consider all the elements and aspects that can make or break a brand.
-If you are thinking of creating a brand, please do not hesitate to get into contact with us.
-We’ll help you with each step along the way
+If you are thinking of creating a brand, please do not hesitate to get in contact with us.
+We’ll help you with each step along the way.